reach25aish/reach25aish/README.md

  Hi, There

- I am Aishwarya ,passionate learner having experience in different roles as Data Analyst , Database Engineer.
+ I am Aishwarya ,passionate learner having predominant experience in different roles as Data Analyst , Database Engineer.

 💥About me